Field service scaling challenges: Five signs your business needs a better system

 Early on, operations run on context.
 One person can hold the jobs, the customers, the exceptions, and the priorities in their head, so no issues surface while it’s manageable.

 This is the pattern: person-dependent workflows.
 They feel fast until they have to be shared.
-When there is no shared default, leaders make decisions on partial truth.
+When there is no shared default, leaders make decisions based on partial truth.
 The team compensates with calls, spreadsheets, and exceptions, and it shows up as delay, rework, and customer chasing.

 When customers ask for an update and you have to ask around